 Photo by Heather Wilson

-I am a seminary student who loves to study and think about God, Christianity and the Church.
+I am a pastor who loves to study and think about God, Christianity and the Church.
 I started this blog as a place to share my thoughts with others.